EzeOnoky/Project-Base-Learning-12/README.md

 - 3_G : Go into tasks directory, and within the main.yml file, start writing configuration tasks to do the following:

-*DEVELOP YOUR OWN SCRIPT*
     1 - Install and configure Apache (httpd service)

     2 - Clone Tooling website from [GitHub](https://github.com/EzeOnoky/Tooling-Web)

     3 - Ensure the tooling website code is deployed to /var/www/html on each of 2 UAT Web servers.

     4 - Make sure httpd service is started.

 Your **main.yml** should consist of following tasks: